 The same effect could have been achieved as shown in this figure.
 One lens, at least 4 inches in diameter, is mounted so that the camera lenses "look" not through its center but near its edges, achieving prismatic "bending" of the optic axes as shown.

 A one diopter lens converges the axes to about 1 meter, 2 diopters to 1/2 meter, 3 diopters to 1/3 meter, etc.

 An alternative arrangement uses two matched lenses as shown to the left.
 If two lenses are used, you'll want each to have a diameter of about 52mm.

 Where do you buy such lenses today?
 Typical close-up lens sets sold for 2d photographers included +1, +2 and +4 diopter lenses, threaded so they could be used in combination for anything from +1 to +7 diopters.
 You can still find them.
-Often used close-up sets are available at bargain basement prices at camera stores.
+Used close-up sets are often available at bargain basement prices at camera stores.
 Pharmacies sell inexpensive hand magnifiers.
 Be sure you get optical glass, not plastic.

 Or, if you just want to try the method, consider a pair of those inexpensive reading glasses sold in drug stores.
 They have diopter ratings marked on the frames.
 Remove the lenses from the frame and remount them as you like.

 The Fuji camera's autofocus functions properly with closeup lenses.